-When the parties' statements are concluded, the appeals board will deliberate in closed session and render its decision in writing, as did the original hearing
+When the parties' statements are concluded, the appeals board will deliberate in closed session and render its decision in writing, as did the original hearing board.

 OPTIONAL PRESENTATION If the University Judicial Council accepts the appeal, and the original hearing was held by a Serious Offense Judicial Hearing Board, the complainant and the accused will be allowed to present an oral statement to the appeals board.
-If the original hearing was held by a Level II Judicial Hearing Board, the complainant and the accused may be allowed to present an oral statement to the appeals board.
+If the original hearing was held by a Level II Judicial Hearing Board, the complainant and the secured may be allowed to present an oral statement to the appeals board.
 The amount of time allowed for each statement will be determined by the University Judicial Council.

-DETERMINATION OF APPEAL The University Judicial Council may dismiss the case because there were such procedural irregularities as would irreparably deny the student a fair hearing if the case were presented to a new panel, or dismiss or remand for clearly erroneous findings of fact or finding of facts clearly insufficient to support the charge.
-Moreover, it may remand the case to the original hearing board if there is substantial new relevant evidence that was not available at the time of the hearing.
+DITEMPLATION OF APPEAL.
+The University Judicial Council may dismins the case because there were such procedural irregularities as would irreparably deny the student a fair bearing if the case were presented to a new panel, or dismiss or remand for clearly erroneous findings of fact or finding of facts clearly insufficient to support the charge.
+Mornivar, it may remand the case to the original hearing board if there is substantial now relevant evidence that was not available at the time of the bearing.

-The University Judicial Council serves as a board of final appeal for appeals originating from Level II and Serious Offense Judicial Hearing boards.
+The University Judicial Council serves as a board of final appeal for appeals originatfrom Level II and Serious Offense Judicial Hearing boards.

 APPEAL OF LEVEL I HEARING All cases heard by Level I hearing boards may be appealed by the accused to Level II.
-A representative appellate body of Level II members will include a Level II chairperson and two Level II board members.
+A representative appealate body of Level II members will include a Level II chairperson and two Level II board members.
 Said members are to be chosen in the same manner as described in the procedure for constituting a Level II Hearing Board.
 A Level II Appellate Board serves as a board of final appeal for appeals of Level I boards.

-TRAFFIC APPEALS BOARD The Traffic Appeals Board will hear cases involving appeal of eitations from the Traffic and Safety Office.
+TRAFFIC APPEALS BOARD.
+The Traffic Appeals Board will hear cases involving appeal of citations from the Traffic and Safety Office.
 Appeals must be made to the chair of the board, through the Traffic and Safety Office, within 15 days after issuance of the citation.
 This is the only appeal granted concerning disputes of fact with the citation.

-APPEAL OF LEVEL II HEARING All cases heard by Level II hearing boards may be appealed by the accused student or student organization to the University Judicial Council.
-All appeals are reviewed for determination by at least a quorum of Judicial Council members.
-The University Judicial Council serves as a board of final appeal for appeals originating from Level II boards.
+APPEAL OF LEVEL II HEARING All cases heard by Level II hearing boards may be app by the accused student or student organization to the University Judicial Council.
+J peals are reviewed for determination by at least a quorum of Judicial Council mem The University Judicial Council serves as a board of final appeal for appeals origin from Level II boards.

-APPEAL OF SERIOUS OFFENSE JUDICIAL BOARD HEARING All cases heard by Serious Offense Judicial Boards may be appealed by the accused student or student organization to the University Judicial Council.
-All appeals are reviewed for determination by at least a quorum of Judicial Council members.
-The University Judicial Council serves as a board of final appeal for appeals originating from Serious Offense Judicial Hearing Boards.
+APPEAL OF SERIOUS OFFENSE JUDICIAL BOARD HEARING All cases heard by Seriou fense Judicial Boards may be appealed by the accused student or student organizat the University Judicial Council.
+All appeals are reviewed for determination by at a quorum of Judicial Council members.
+The University Judicial Council serves as a of final appeal for appeals originating from Serious Offense Judicial Hearing Board.

-APPEAL OF HONOR COUNCIL HEARINGS All requests for appeal of the hearing board's decisions shall be submitted to the All University Judicial Council in writing no later than three class days after the hearing.
-Requests must set out detailed reasons for the appeal.
-The hearing board shall submit a response to the appeal to the University Judicial Council.
-For this purpose, a quorum of the University Judicial Council shall convene a closed informal hearing within a timely manner to discuss the merits of the appeal.
-The standard of appellate review is very stringent, and only in cases of a clear miscarriage of justice shall an appeal be granted.
+APPEAL OF HONOR COUNCIL HEARINGS.
+All requests for appeal of the hearing boar cisions shall be submitted to the All University Judicial Council in writing no later three class days after the hearing.
+Requests must set out detailed reasons for the appeal to the University Judicial Council shall submit a response to the appeal to the University Judicial cil.
+For this purpose, a quorum of the University Judicial Council shall convene a informal hearing within a timely manner to discuss the merits of the appeal.
+The s dard of appealate review is very stringent, and only in cases of a clear miscarriage tice shall an appeal be granted.